-THE HISTORY AND REASONS FOR ESTABLISHING AMIDA SOCIETY
+THE HISTORY AND MISSION OF AMIDA SOCIETY

-In the early 20th Century, the late great lay Buddhist teacher, Xia Lian-Ju, called for Buddhists of the Pure Land School to establish Amida Society Organizations all over the world.
-Decades later, Venerable Master (VM) Chin-Kung realized Mr. Xia’s will, and began opening centers in the United States.
-Under the instruction of VM Chin-Kung, the Amida Society in California was established and registered on January 8, 1990 as a religious nonprofit corporation as described in Section 501(c)(3), 509(a)(1) and 170(b)(1)(A)(i) of the Internal Revenue Code, and Code Section 23701d (Church) of the Revenue and Taxation Code of the State of California.
-This is an organization of lay practitioners of Pure Land Buddhism that focuses on recitation of the name of Amida (Amitabha) Buddha.
+In the early 20th Century, the late great lay Buddhist teacher, Xia Lian-Ju, called for Buddhists of the Pure Land School to establish Amida Society organizations all over the world.
+Decades later, some of the Pure Land practitioners realized Mr. Xia’s will, and began opening centers in the United States.
+The Amida Society in Southern California was established and registered on January 8, 1990 as a religious nonprofit organization as described in Section 501(c)(3), 509(a)(1) and 170(b)(1)(A)(i) of the Internal Revenue Code, and Code Section 23701d (Church) of the Revenue and Taxation Code of the State of California.
+The temple building is located in downtown area of Temple City and has been opened to the public 7 days a week since September 1997.

-Promulgation of the Pure Land Dharma is primarily achieved by massive, free circulation of various dharma educational materials, including: scriptures, commentaries, and essays in books; various beautiful hanging pictures of the Buddhas and Bodhisattvas and other printed religious matters; recorded seminars and speeches on sutras by VM Chin-Kung and others on CD and DVD; electronic players of Buddha name chanting; wrist and neck mala; and desk-top statues of the Buddhas and Bodhisattvas at the temple, in various community events, and by mailing to fulfill out-of-town requesters.
+Spreading of the Pure Land Dharma is primarily achieved by massive, free circulation of various Buddhadharma educational materials, including: scriptures, commentaries, and essays in books; various beautiful hanging pictures of the Buddhas and Bodhisattvas and other printed religious matters; recorded seminars and speeches on sutras by various monks and nuns on CD and DVD; electronic players of Buddha-name chanting; wrist and neck mala; and desk-top statues of the Buddhas and Bodhisattvas at the temple, in various community events, and by mailing to fulfill out-of-town requesters.
 Additionally, all educational materials and information on Amida Society’s activities are published on the society’s internet website, amtb-la.org.
 Every year, Amida Society also organizes events for the release of captive and to-be-slaughtered animals such as fish, crabs, etc., for followers and their friends and relatives to participate in the practice of the virtues of compassion, loving-kindness, and genuine respect for all life forms.

-In recent years, Amida Society has grown in both human and material resources and has been reaching out to the mainstream society of America to build mutual friendships.
-Beginning in 2002, we have started to generously distribute dharma materials and treasures in the Southern California Buddhist community’s celebration of the birthday of Shakyamuni Buddha and annual Book Festival at UCLA.
+In recent years, Amida Society has been reaching out to the mainstream society of America to build mutual friendships.
+Beginning in 2002, we have started to generously distribute Buddhadharma materials and treasures in the Southern California Buddhist community’s celebration of the birthday of Shakyamuni Buddha and annual Book Festival at UCLA and USC.
 Our generosity and sincerity to share Buddhist teachings have received high praise in the local American and Chinese communities.
 Every year since 2004, Amida Society is invited to participate in extra-curriculum study of world religions and cultures by nearly 180 middle school students in Temple City.
 We provide 4-hour classes to introduce the right views of Buddhism to the young students, their teachers, and parents.
 It is our hope that these educational outreach activities will contribute in a small way to the big picture of introducing Buddhism to mainstream American society.